Neronus/CL-CUDD/README.md

 containing `cl-cudd.asd` to your `asdf:*central-registry*` and
 then load CL-CUDD via `(asdf:operate 'asdf:load-op 'cl-cudd)`.

-This distribution comes with automically generated bindings from CUDD in file `cuddapi.lisp`.
-If you want to regnerate the bindings for some reason, also see the `Makefile`.
+This distribution comes with atomically generated bindings from CUDD in file `cuddapi.lisp`.
+If you want to regenerate the bindings for some reason, also see the `Makefile`.
 After that, you have probably have to edit the generated code.
 Function `Cudd_PrioritySelect` has a parameter `Pi`.
 You have to rename